-The most important role of a marketing risk management plan is that it enables the identification and definition of all the hurdles your marketing team might come across.
+The most important role of a risk management marketing plan is that it enables the identification and definition of all the hurdles your marketing team might come across.
 By knowing what you are up against, you can make the right decisions to avoid the threat or minimize the negative effects.
 With this knowledge in mind, you will feel more confident when developing and implementing a marketing strategy.

 2. Analyzing Risks

 A risk management plan will provide you with significant insights into the risk you are set to encounter during the planning phase and after your marketing efforts are implemented.
 Analyzing each potential risk, allows you to tell how likely they are to occur, their magnitude, and how frequently they may occur.
 You can then tweak your marketing strategy to overcome any challenges that lay on the way.
 That’s why analyzing all risks before launching your marketing efforts will set you up for success.

 Most threats are unique, and each challenge needs to be mitigated differently.
 With a risk management plan, you will be able to face any challenges in the best way possible by developing precautionary measures in advance.
 You can decide to address the risk at its root, remove its drivers, reduce its severity, or avoid it altogether.
 If you have assessed and realized that the marketing messages you wanted to use won’t generate leads, you can respond by adopting a more effective strategy.